 Configuring Application Access Policy requires a connection to exchange online via PowerShell.

-The AskCody Modern Auth application will appear in under Enterprise applications in the Azure portal as AskCody EWS .
-In the application list the Application ID will appear in the list.
+The AskCody Modern Auth application will appear under Enterprise applications in the Azure portal as AskCody EWS.
+In the application list, the Application ID will appear in the list.

 The Application ID (AppID) for the AskCody Application (Modern authentication) is needed for setting the ApplicationAccessPolicy.
-By doing this it is important to make sure what resources is needed for the scope ie. what mailboxes does AskCody EWS application need to access.
+By doing this it is important to make sure what resources are needed for the scope ie. what mailboxes does the AskCody EWS application needs to access.

 New-ApplicationAccessPolicy -AppId e7e4dbfc-046f-4074-9b3b-2ae8f144f59b -PolicyScopeGroupId EvenUsers@contoso.com -AccessRight RestrictAccess -Description "Restrict this app to members of distribution group EvenUsers."

 Learn how to switch from Basic Auth to Modern Auth in the AskCody Portal in this article.

 Microsoft released a blog post about the decision to provide this functionality and their take on EWS in general.